 Experience / background:

 Dr. Huang moved to Arizona to join Animal Care Center of Green Valley after working at veterinary hospitals in northern California.
 She says she easily gets cold so the desert climate suits her just fine!
 Though she originally wanted to be a human medical doctor, Dr. Huang switched to veterinary medicine due to her love of animals.
 She is fascinated by medicine and the complexity and constant growth and change of all living beings.
+She moved to Dallas with her husband in 2017, but is thrilled to be back in the Southwest and at Animal Care Center in particular.

 Doctor of Veterinary Medicine, University of California / Davis, 2003